 How hit-and-runs impact car insurance rates in Michigan

-5 things to do after a hit-and-run in Michigan
+4 things to do after a hit-and-run in Michigan

-- Record as much identifying information for the driver as possible: Whether you can write it down or take a picture with your phone, try to identify the make, model and color of the car that hit you.
+- Record as much identifying information as possible: Whether you can write it down or take a picture with your phone, try to identify the make, model and color of the car that hit you.
 Note the direction they were headed, any damage to the vehicle and a license plate number if you can.

-- Call the police to the scene: If you have already called for medical aid, police may already be on the way.
+- Call the police to the scene: If you have called for medical aid, police may already be on the way.
 If not, filing a police report could help track down the at-fault driver.
 Provide as much information to the responding officer as possible.

 - Check for eyewitnesses: Having a third-party witness may help identify the at-fault driver or corroborate your story to the police or your insurance company.
 Ask witnesses to stay to talk to a police officer, or ask for their names and phone numbers to provide to the police and your insurance company as part of the claims process.

 - Contact your insurance company: Once you are safe and finished talking to the police, you may want to file a claim with your insurance company.
 You can often do this by calling your agent or company directly.
 Your company may also allow you to file a claim on its website or mobile app.

 In Michigan, there are several coverages that you may have on your auto insurance policy to help pay for your injuries and property damage after a hit-and-run: